carevicm/arbutuscollege-react-coding/React_Immutable/README.md

 append the string to the list and return the list
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_Immutable
 File: 3-list.js

-0/2 pts
+2/2 pts
 4. Chained mutations
 mandatory
+Score: 100.00% (Checks completed: 100.00%)
 Create & export a constant named map.
 It should create an Immutable Map with the following object:

  {